After Hours (The Office)

 "After Hours" is the sixteenth episode of the eighth season of the American comedy television series The Office and the show's 168th episode overall.
 The episode aired on NBC in the United States on February 23, 2012.
 "After Hours" was written by co-executive producers Halsted Sullivan and Warren Lieberstein and directed by Brian Baumgartner, who portrays Kevin Malone on the series, marking his directorial debut.

 The series—presented as if it were a real documentary—depicts the everyday lives of office employees in the Scranton, Pennsylvania, branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Dwight Schrute (Rainn Wilson) and Todd Packer (David Koechner) compete for a job.
-Meanwhile, Jim Halpert (John Krasinski) has to deal with Cathy's sexual advances in his hotel room.
+Meanwhile, Jim Halpert (John Krasinski) has to deal with Cathy Simms' (Lindsey Broad) sexual advances in his hotel room.
 Also, Andy Bernard (Ed Helms) has everyone stay late to cover for their co-workers in Florida.

 "After Hours" received mixed reviews from critics.
 According to the Nielsen Media Research, "After Hours" was viewed by an estimated 5.02 million viewers and received a 2.6 rating/7% share among adults between the ages of 18 and 49, marking a 16% rise in the ratings from the series low ratings of the previous episode, "Tallahassee".
 The episode also ranked as the highest-rated NBC program of the night.